Limones-07/theme-manager/docs/source/configuration/references.rst

 References
 ==========

-References are the variables `theme-manager` understands.
+References are the "variables" `theme-manager` understands.
 For every string that `theme-manager` needs to interpret, first it verifies the existance of references, which are prefixed by an at sign (`@`).
 Then, `theme-manager` replaces the reference with the value it represents.
 So, for example, if the string `"@H/.config/theme-manager"` is given in any configuration entry, `theme-manager` will expand it to `/home/user/.config/theme-manager`.
-This will happen in **any** string **except for strings that define the id/name of something, for example, an enabling procedure, an application or a theme.**.
+This will happen in **any** string, **except for strings that define the id/name of something like an enabling procedure or a theme**.

 .. note::
     When a string is passed containing **only** a reference, `theme-manager` will change the type of the value to whatever the type of the reference is.
-So, for example, if the string `"@foo"` is passed to an entry and the type of the `@foo` reference is derived from `integer`, the value passed won't be interpreted as a `string`, but as an `integer` instead.
+So, for example, if the string `"@foo"` is passed to an entry and its type is `integer`, the value passed won't be interpreted as a `string`, but as an `integer` instead.

 References can be created on the configuration of `enabling procedures`.
 When you create a `requires` table/object, you are defining an reference with the name determined by the `id` entry and the type determined by the `type` entry.
 Later, they can be used, for example, as arguments for a shell command, but only in the same procedure.
 References defined on a procedure `foo` cannot be used on a procedure `bar`, neither on a `baz`.
 References defined on a `requires` table/object are only available to the same procedure's scope.

-Be aware that **user-defined references are always on lowercase**.
-Even if the `id` entry on an enabling procedure if all on uppercase, it will be converted to lowercase before being usable.
-In contrast, all of the default references are on uppercase.
+Be aware that, because application configuration files are the ones that can define references, theme configuration files can only use the default references in their strings.

 .. note::
     If you want to see an example, references are used both on the